-The novel control system was experimentally verified employing exercising subjects.
-It is worth noting that statistical analysis presented in [16] revealed that the proposed actuator-based event-driven PID controller has better performance compared to a conventional PID controller with a fixed-rate biofeedback mechanism or a relay controller using synchronized visual biofeedback.
+The novel control system was experimentally verified employing twelve exercising subjects.
+In doing so, firstly, we tuned the PID parameters using a specific exercise session and with the aid of eight different exercising subjects.
+Moreover, quantitative comparison of the obtained average tracking error signals illustrated that the proposed actuator-based event-driven PID controller has better performance compared to a conventional PID controller with a fixed-rate biofeedback mechanism or a relay controller using synchronized visual biofeedback.